Torrefaction: Process

 During the process, the biomass typically loses 20% of its mass (bone dry basis) and 10% of its heating value, with no appreciable change in volume.
 This energy (the volatiles) can be used as a heating fuel for the torrefaction process.

 After the biomass is torrefied it can be densified, usually into briquettes or pellets using conventional densification equipment, to increase its mass and energy density and to improve its hydrophobic properties.
 The final product may repel water and thus can be stored in moist air or rain without appreciable change in moisture content or heating value, unlike the original biomass.

 The history of torrefaction dates to the beginning of the 19th century, and gasifiers were used on a large scale during the Second World War.

 Added value of torrefied biomass

 Torrefied and densified biomass has several advantages in different markets, which makes it a competitive option compared to conventional biomass wood pellets.

 Higher energy density

-An energy density of 18–20 GJ/m³ – compared to the 26 to 33 gigajoules per tonne heat content of natural anthracite coal – can be achieved when combined with densification (pelletizing or briquetting) compared to values of 10–11 GJ/m³ for raw biomass, driving a 40–50% reduction in transportation costs.
+An energy density of 18–20 GJ/m3 – compared to the 19–24 GJ/m3 heat content of natural anthracite coal – can be achieved when combined with densification (pelletizing or briquetting) compared to values of 10–11 GJ/m3 for raw biomass, driving a 40–50% reduction in transportation costs.
 Importantly, pelletizing or briquetting primarily increases energy density.
 Torrefaction alone typically decreases energy density, though it makes the material easier to make into pellets or briquettes.